masagrator/FPSLocker-Warehouse/Methodology/Alien Isolation/README.md

 > Details

-SaltyNX doesn't support this game because game doesn't want to give even bit of free space for plugins.
+SaltyNX doesn't support this game because game doesn't want to give even a bit of free space for plugins.
 For 60 FPS read [THIS](https://gbatemp.net/threads/alien-isolation-60-fps-enhanced-graphics-settings-more.553647/)